 We bring specialised experience in areas of PSA work that goes beyond standard analysis methods to help reveal the hidden potential of basins, highlighting future opportunities through a top-down approach that allow new play types to be identified in mature, emerging and frontier basins.

-Highly skilled at evaluating the key elements needed for hydrocarbon accumulation, we recommend a split risk approach that considers both play and prospect risk and allows assessment of current portfolio value as well as estimates of Yet to Find.
+Highly skilled at evaluating the key elements needed for hydrocarbon accumulation, we recommend a split risk approach that considers both play and prospect risk and allows assessment of current portfolio value as well as delivering robust estimates of Yet to Find.

 Despite appearing deceptively simple, constructing the constituent parts of a successful PBE study relies on clear and consistent methodology and a recognition that attention to detail coupled with a solid understanding of the plethora of techniques relied on to produce the basic input data is essential.